New York & Connecticut Alimony Support Lawyer

-Whether you are seeking alimony or looking to protect oneself from exposure thereto, Heidi E. Opinsky and her team of divorce lawyers, are uniquely poised to help.
+Whether you are seeking alimony or looking to protect oneself from exposure thereto, Heidi E. Opinsky and her team of alimony support lawyers are uniquely poised to help.
 Ms. Opinsky and her dedicated team of legal professionals will take the time necessary to evaluate your case and advise you of all your options.
-Regardless of the complexity of your case, our goal is to ensure your legal, financial and other interests are protected at all costs, especially when moderate- to high-income and assets are at stake.
+Regardless of the complexity of your case, our alimony support lawyer is here to ensure that your legal and financial interests are protected at all costs, especially when moderate to high-income and assets are at stake.

-In Connecticut and New York, there is no requirement for the award of alimony or maintenance for a spouse, as in the case of child support which is mandated.
-Alimony and maintenance is decided on a case-by-case basis.
+In Connecticut and New York, there is no requirement for the award of alimony or maintenance to a spouse, unlike child support, which is mandated.
+Alimony and maintenance are decided on a case-by-case basis.
 However, it often is awarded if there is a significant disparity between the income and earning capacities of the two parties.
 When considering whether to award alimony or maintenance, both Connecticut and New York courts examine the following criteria:

 - The age and health of each of the spouses